Frequently asked questions about due diligence

 How often do you test restores of data?

 Our restores are checked every couple of months by actually restoring them to a diagnostic environment and validating the contents.
 They are also used on a regular basis to update our 'Beta' servers.
 What are 'Beta' servers?

 How long does it take to recover your backup systems?

-We have a contract with our server provider to provide physically new servers and restore to a working set in 6 hours.
+Baes on trials we can have a working set up and fully functioning within 6 hours.
 However, because we use multiple servers hosted in the cloud, the reality is that even with a disaster at the hosting centre, the site would likely be able to continue without interruption.

 Do you have clustered / high availability features on the systems that will support our business?